 - Be a Native American enrolled in an American Indian tribe or Alaskan Native village

 The VA sets the interest rate for NADLs, and they’re usually available through private lenders offering 30-year mortgages.
-The funding fee stands at 1.25% of the loan amount for active duty members and at 2% for reserve personnel.
+The funding fee stands at 1.25% of the loan amount.

 Teacher Next Door (Good Neighbor Next Door) Program

 Neighborhoods owe a lot to their teachers, police officers and other public servants.
-The Teacher Next Door program helps these people stay in their local communities by helping them pay off their homes.
+The Teacher Next Door program helps these professionals stay in their local communities by helping them afford their homes.
 The initiative is also known as the Good Neighbor Next Door program.
 It’s sponsored by the U.S. Department of Housing and Urban Development (HUD).

 Teachers, police officers, firefighters and emergency service technicians can get 50% discounts off the list price for homes in “revitalization areas.”
 Those areas are designated by the U.S. Department of Housing and Urban Development (HUD).

 However, recipients must agree to live in these homes as their primary residence for at least 36 months.
 The program is also highly competitive.
-Eligible homes are listed on the Teacher Next Door program’s official website for only five days.
+Eligible homes are listed on the Teacher Next Door program’s official website for only a few days.

-So the first step is to get preapproved.
+So the first step is to get pre-approval.
 Afterward, a licensed Teacher Next Door agent helps you find listings available in your area.
-If multiple people submit applications for the same listing, the discount will be awarded through a random lottery.

 Qualified teachers must work full time in a state-accredited public or private school serving local children in grades K through 12.
 Police officers must work full time for a law-enforcement agency affiliated with a governmental body or tribal government.
 Firefighters and EMTs must be employed by a fire department or an emergency response unit in the area where the home they’re interested in is located.